UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_02.md

 Just as in JupyterLab,
-the default is to compare the specified commit with the most recent one so what we wrote about would be equal to specifying only one commit id (the oldest one) doing `git diff 9a83b69`, since `89e195e` is the most recent commit.
+the default is to compare the specified commit with the most recent one so what we wrote about would be equal to specifying only one commit hash (the oldest one) doing `git diff 9a83b69`, since `89e195e` is the most recent commit.